-Defra leads on labelling legislation in England; the FSA in Wales and NI; Food Standards Scotland (FSS) in Scotland.
+Defra leads on labelling legislation in England; the FSA in Wales and NI; Food Standards Scotland in Scotland.

 Food labelling law in the UK is set out in a combination of assimilated law (GB), directly applicable EU law (NI), and domestic legislation.
-The Food Information to Consumers (FIC) assimilated Regulation (EU) No 1169/2011 in GB / Regulation (EU) No 1169/2011 in NI is one of the principal pieces of legislation that specifies food labelling requirements.
+The Food Information to Consumers (FIC) assimilated Regulation (EU) No 1169/2011 in GB / Regulation (EC) No 1169/2011 in NI is one of the principal pieces of legislation that specifies food labelling requirements.

-FIC Article 7.1 requires that information may not be provided which is misleading as to the characteristics of food, particularly its nature, composition, method of manufacture or production.
+FIC Article 7.1 requires that information may not be provided which is misleading as to the characteristics of food, particularly its nature, identity, properties, composition, quantity, durability, country of origin or place of provenance and method of manufacture or production.
 Article 17 requires that the name of the food shall be its legal name or, in the absence of such a name, its customary name or, if there is no customary name or it is not used, a descriptive name.
-Article 18 requires that ingredients listed on food shall be designated by their specific name.